IGGoncalves/PhysiCOOL/README.md

 ## Examples

-You can run our examples on [Binder](https://mybinder.org/v2/gh/IGGoncalves/PhysiCOOL/HEAD?urlpath=%2Ftree%2Fexamples)!
+You can run our examples that don't require PhysiCell on [Binder](https://mybinder.org/v2/gh/IGGoncalves/PhysiCOOL/HEAD?urlpath=%2Ftree%2Fexamples)!

 - **Interactive parameter estimation example:**
-Guides you through a simple example of logistic growth to showcase how the multilevel sweep works.
+A simple example of logistic growth to showcase how the multilevel sweep works.

+- **Data analysis and visualization:**
+Examples of data visualization scripts, including interactive examples with Jupyter Widgets.

+### MultiSweep examples

+Examples to run with PhysiCell models:

 - 🏗️ **Single-cell motility:**
-Studies the effect of the migration bias and migration speed in the presence of a chemotactic gradient.
+Finding the best parameter values for migration bias and migration speed to model motility in the presence of a chemotactic gradient.

 - 🏗️ **Cell growth:**
-Studies the effect of the cell cycling rates on population growth.
+Finding the best parameter values for cell cycling rates to model population growth.
 It also introduces gradient-based approaches.

-- 🏗️ **Data analysis and visualization:**
-Examples of data visualization scripts, including interactive examples with Jupyter Widgets.

 ## Team